 - Cherries can help combat gout and osteoarthritis.

-- Natural fiber found in cherries is good for digestion and weight management.
+- The natural fiber found in cherries is good for digestion and weight management.

 - Cherries protect against strokes, high cholesterol, blood pressure and diabetes.